MobilityData/gbfs/gbfs.md

 gbfs.json                   | Optional      | Auto-discovery file that links to all of the other files published by the system.
-This file is optional, but highly recommended. system_information.json     | Yes           | Describes the system including System operator, System location, year implemented, URLs, contact info, time zone station_information.json    | Yes           | Mostly static list of all stations, their capacities and locations station_status.json         | Yes           | Number of available bikes and docks at each station and station availability free_bike_status.json       | Optional      | Describes bikes that are available in non station-based systems system_hours.json           | Optional      | Describes the hours of operation for the system system_calendar.json        | Optional      | Describes the days of operation for the system
+This file is optional, but highly recommended. system_information.json     | Yes           | Describes the system including System operator, System location, year implemented, URLs, contact info, time zone station_information.json    | Yes           | Mostly static list of all stations, their capacities and locations station_status.json         | Optional      | Number of available bikes and docks at each station and station availability.
+Optional as system can be free floating. geofencing_zone_information.json    | Optional   | Mostly static list of all geofencing zones, their capacities, locations and areas geofencing_zone_status.json      | Optional      | Defines geofencing zones available in the system and their link to physical stations if any.
+Optional because system might be based on physical stations only. free_bike_status.json       | Optional      | Describes bikes that are available in non station-based systems system_hours.json           | Optional      | Describes the hours of operation for the system system_calendar.json        | Optional      | Describes the days of operation for the system